scorpion11107/DeskThing/README.md

 # Instalation

-Simply clone the repository or download the latest release and copy the files in your prefered folder.
+Simply clone the repository or download the latest release and copy the files in your prefered directory.

 **Launching**